-57. Appointment and Qualifications of Arbitrator
+54. Appointment and Qualification of Arbitrator

-- a.
-Where no disclosed claim or counterclaim exceeds \$50,000, exclusive of interest and arbitration costs, the AAA shall appoint a single arbitrator, from the National Panel of Real Estate Industry Arbitrators, without submission of lists of proposed arbitrators. - b.
-Where all parties request that a list of proposed arbitrators be sent, the AAA upon payment of the service charge as provided in the Administrative Fees shall submit simultaneously to each party an identical list of five proposed arbitrators, drawn from the National Panel of Real Estate Industry Arbitrators, from which one arbitrator shall be appointed.
+The AAA shall submit simultaneously to each party an identical list of five proposed arbitrators drawn from the National Panel, from which one arbitrator shall be appointed.

 Each party may strike two names from the list on a peremptory basis.
-The list is returnable to the AAA within seven days from the date of the AAA's mailing to the parties. - If for any reason the appointment of an arbitrator cannot be made from the list, the AAA may make the appointment from among other members of the panel without the submission of additional lists. - c.
-The parties will be given notice by telephone by the AAA of the appointment of the arbitrator, who shall be subject to disqualification for the reasons specified in Section 21.
-The parties shall notify the AAA, by telephone, within seven days of any objection to the arbitrator appointed.
+The list is returnable to the AAA within seven days from the date of the AAA's mailing to the parties.
+The AAA shall select one person from the names that have not been struck by the parties, and that person shall serve as the arbitrator.

+If, for any reason, the appointment of an arbitrator cannot be made from the list, the AAA may make the appointment from among other members of the National Panel without the submission of additional lists.

+The parties will be given notice by telephone by the AAA of the appointment of the arbitrator, who shall be subject to disqualification for the reasons specified in Section 19.
+Within seven days, the parties shall notify the AAA, by telephone, of any objection to the arbitrator appointed.
 Any objection by a party to the arbitrator shall be confirmed in writing to the AAA with a copy to the other party or parties.

-58. Date, Time, and Place of Hearing
+55. Date, Time and Place of Hearing

-The arbitrator shall set the date, time, and place of the hearing.
+The arbitrator shall set the date, time and place of the hearing.
 The AAA will notify the parties by telephone, at least seven days in advance of the hearing date.
 A formal notice of hearing will also be sent by the AAA to the parties.

-59. The Hearing
+56. The Hearing

-Generally, the hearing shall be completed within one day, unless the dispute is resolved by submission of documents under Section 39.
+Generally, the hearing shall be completed within one day, unless the dispute is resolved by submission of documents under Section 37.
 The arbitrator, for good cause shown, may schedule an additional hearing to be held within seven days.

-60. Time of Award
+57. Time of Award

-Unless otherwise agreed by the parties, the award shall be rendered not later than 14 days from the date of the closing of the hearing.
+Unless otherwise agreed by the parties, the award shall be rendered not later than fourteen days from the date of the closing of the hearing.